bharlow/fm-webdirect-custom/README.md

   * Updated Copyright
 * Version 2.1: 05/31/2018 - Adjusted for EdgeHTML Version on browser check vs display of Edge Browser Version; Added FM 17 Info
 * Version 2.2: 06/05/2018 - Added IE 10 & 11 in Compatibility Mode error message.
+* Version 2.3: 06/12/2018 - Added example screenshots for how screens can look on a web server.

 ## Copyright ##